Terraform GCP Cloud Storage Config Builder

 • force_destroy is set to false so Terraform will refuse to delete a non-empty bucket — flip it to true only for disposable buckets.

-• Combine versioning with a lifecycle rule on noncurrent versions to control cost.
+• Combine versioning with a lifecycle rule targeting numNewerVersions or age on noncurrent versions to prevent unbounded storage growth.

-• Bucket names are global; prefix them with your org or project to avoid 409 conflict errors on apply.
+• Bucket names are global across all GCP projects; prefix them with your org or project name to avoid 409 conflict errors on apply.